 Good nutrition is essential for overall health and well-being, including good sleep quality.
 Proper nutrition can help to improve the quality of sleep in both adults and children, particularly those with autism spectrum disorders (ASD).

 Eating a nutrient-rich diet that includes whole foods as well as supplements tailored to individual needs may be able to positively impact behaviors related to sleeping patterns in autistic individuals.
 From promoting healthy circadian rhythms to providing necessary vitamins and minerals for restful slumber, proper nutrition can play an important role in ensuring a good night’s rest.

 #4 Nutrition affects the gastrointestinal system

 Implementing a more nutritious approach will help to ease their stomach pain.
-Many child on the spectrum have what is called leaky gut, which is when food particles are able to leak through the intestinal wall into the bloodstream causing a host of symptoms.
+Many children on the spectrum have what is called a leaky gut, which is when food particles are able to leak through the intestinal wall into the bloodstream causing a host of symptoms.
 Focusing on nutrition can help with this.

 I believe that feeding your toddler a more nutrient-rich diet will provide a better quality of life for them and the whole family.

 I’ve created a free training Autism Hope: 5-Step process helping your child with autism thrive.
 This free course is designed to give insight into why it is important to understand the autism diagnosis, what you can do to help their child with autism, and how they can get started understanding the changes that need to be made.